Menu

 Sentences for Sexual Assault

 There is a wide range of sentences that are possible when someone is convicted of sexual assault.
-The maximum sentence for sexual assault that does not involve things like a weapon or bodily harm is two years, if it is prosecuted as a summary conviction offence, and 10 years, if it is prosecuted as an indictable offence.
+Sexual assault that does not involve things like a weapon or bodily harm can be prosecuted either as a summary conviction or an indictable offence.
+The maximum sentence in this case is:

 Victims of sexual assault can find more information here.